eksctl-io/eksctl/userdocs/src/usage/addons.md

 ```

 The `resolveConflicts` field accepts three distinct values.
-- `preserve` - EKS preserves config changes
+- `preserve` - EKS preserves the value.
+If you choose this option, we recommend that you test any field and value changes on a non-production cluster before updating the add-on on your production cluster.
-- `overwrite` - EKS overwrites any config changes back to default values
+- `overwrite` - EKS overwrites any config changes back to EKS default values
-- `none` - EKS doesn't alter config, however, the update fails if config conflicts are presents
+- `none` - EKS doesn't change the value.
+The update might fail.

-If not specified, `resolveConflicts` is set by default to `none`.

 ## Deleting addons
 You can delete an addon by running: